 Taking supplements during pregnancy doesn’t mean they are a substitute for a balanced diet, but can help if you’re unable to eat well or are suffering from sickness.
 They can help to boost the essential vitamins and minerals listed above, plus it’s worth considering:

 - Folic acid (folate) – Helps to reduce the risk of your baby developing defects including spina bifida.
 Make sure you are taking 400 micrograms a day.

 - Vitamin D – Ensure your supplement contains 10 micrograms, as vitamin D is important for your baby’s future bone health.

 I have always been very active, and that hasn’t changed much while I’ve been pregnant (so far).
 During the first trimester, nausea, sickness and low energy can prevent you from leading an active lifestyle.
 Therefore it’s important to listen to your body and not push yourself too much.

 When you feel well enough, regular exercise can really help you as a mum-to-be.
 Building up strength, stamina and endurance allows you to cope better with the extra weight and work of labour, plus it makes it easier to get back into shape once your baby is born.
 Being active can also boost feel-good endorphins and your self-esteem.

 Most fitness activities and sports are safe so long as they don’t carry the risk of falls, extra stress on your joints or harm.
 The best options include:

 - Brisk walking

 While it is important to keep active, don’t overwork yourself.
-High levels of pregnancy hormones are flying around which can make you feel fatigued, your body’s way of telling you to slow down.
+High levels of pregnancy hormones are flying around which can make you feel fatigued.
 Try relaxation techniques like meditation, yoga, deep breathing, stretching and massage, as well as making sure you get enough sleep.